A little history of the Villa Magalone

 Here we are back in the beginning of the 17th century: two brothers from Marseille, the Magalon, rich merchants, just owned a 10 hectares land on a quiet place in Marseille called Mazargues.
 Their goal?

-As many 18th century gardens, we have here little ponds, box trees, statues to decorate alleys... don’t miss the rose garden but also the fabrique, a small chapel (19th c.) flanked by its lantern tower!
+As many 18th century gardens, we have here little ponds, box trees, statues in the alleys... don’t miss the roses garden but also the fabrique, a small chapel (19th c.) with its lantern tower!